 Review | Bunnahabhain 12 Years Old

-Bunnahabhain (which is pronounced boo-na-ha-ven) is located in the north of the island of Islay, which lies off the west coast of Scotland.
-The distillery was built in a remote spot due to the quality of the local water source and the village of Bunnahabhain was born as a result.
-Production began in 1881 and the distillery has had difficult history at times, with numerous owners and three periods of closure (during the 1930s, 1980s and most recently between 1999 and 2002).
-The current owners are a group called Burn Stewart Distillers and the distillery can produce 2.5 million litres per year.
-Much of this goes towards the popular Islay blend called Black Bottle, although this is changing as Bunnahabhain’s own popularity grows.
+Bunnahabhain (which is pronounced boo-na-ha-ven) is located on the rugged north eastern coast of the island of Islay, which lies off the west coast of Scotland.
+The distillery was built in a remote spot due to the quality of the local water source and the village of Bunnahabhain was built as a result.
+Production began in 1881 and the distillery has had difficult history at times – this includes numerous owners and three periods of closure (during the 1930s, 1980s and most recently between 1999 and 2002).

 Bunnahabhain 12 Years Old Islay Single Malt Scotch Whisky